 RM19 would probably have been one of the first used on trolleybus replacement duties from Poplar garage in November 1959 but is seen her a few years later post first overhaul.
 This is at Camden Town I think.

-THE APPARENT LACK OF ANY PARKING RESTRICTIONS IS INTERESTING, EVEN FOR THESE RELATIVELY CAR-LESS TIMES.
+THE APPARENT LACK OF ANY PARKING RESTRICTIONS IS INTERESTING, IN THIS VIEW, EVEN FOR THESE RELATIVELY CAR-LESS TIMES.
 SEE HOW THE YOUNG MOTHER WITH CHILD IN PUSHCHAIR HAS HER LINE OF SIGHT FOR ON-COMING TRAFFIC COMPLETELY BLOCKED ON THE ZEBRA CROSSING BY THE VAN DELIVERING TO CLARKS BAKERY.
-THE LARGE CAR TO ITS RIGHT IS OBVIOUSLY PULLING AWAY HAVING ALSO BEEN WRONG SIDE PARKING TOO.
+THE LARGE CAR TO ITS RIGHT IS OBVIOUSLY PULLING AWAY HAVING ALSO BEEN WRONG SIDE PARKED TOO.
 THE SHOPS HERE ARE MEMORIES FOR ME.
-NEXT DOOR TO THE BREAD SHOP IS SAINSBURY'S, THEN ONLY A SINGLE AISLE STORE WITH ATTENDED COUNTERS ON EACH SIDE-NO SELF SERVICE THEN!
-THEN CAME ROBERT DYAS IRONMONGERS, STILL IN BUSIBNESS TODAY BUT PROBABLY NOT THERE, AND ON THE CORNER OFF CAMERA A LARGE BRANCH OF W. H. SMITH
+NEXT DOOR TO THE BREAD SHOP IS SAINSBURY'S, THEN ONLY A SINGLE AISLE STORE WITH ATTENDED COUNTERS ON EACH SIDE - NO SELF SERVICE THEN!
+THEN CAME ROBERT DYAS IRONMONGERS, STILL IN BUSINESS TODAY BUT PROBABLY NOT THERE, AND ON THE CORNER, OFF CAMERA, A LARGE BRANCH OF W. H. SMITH .
+WOODCOCK'S DRAPERS, OPPOSITE, WAS STRUCK BY LIGHTNING A FEW YEARS BEFORE, BREAKING SOME OF ITS WINDOWS.

 Explanation here.
-Routes 260 and 266 turned right into Chatsworth Road, left into Lydford Road, crossing the Metropolitan, Bakerloo and GC London extension by a different bridge, left into Dartmouth Road and right onto line of route again about four hundred yards further along Walm Lane.
-This all added some distance and time to the run and occasionally an RT was put on the 260 by Finchley Garage.
+Routes 260 and 266 turned right into Chatsworth Road, left into Lydford Road, crossing the Metropolitan, Bakerloo and GC London extension by a different bridge, left into Dartmouth Road and right onto line of route again about five hundred yards further along Walm Lane.
+This all added some distance and time to the run and occasionally a possible extra RT was put on the 260 by Finchley Garage.
 I captured some of the antics during this period on cine-film.

 THE UBIQUITOUS RF